-Test positive for drugs or alcohol - To take a drug or alcohol test that results in a concentration of alcohol, marijuana, cocaine, opiates, amphetamines, phencyclidine, ecstasy, barbiturates, benzodiazepines, methadone, propoxyphene, 6-acetylmorphine and Oxycodone or their metabolites, that exceeds the cutoff levels that are established by UnitedHealth Group.
+Test positive for drugs or alcohol - To take a drug or alcohol test that results in a concentration of alcohol or drugs (or their metabolites) that exceeds the cutoff levels that are established by UnitedHealth Group.
+See more information in Cutoff Levels for Drug and Alcohol Testing.

-Unjustified refusal - means the refusal of an employee to submit to a test for the detection of controlled substances or the refusal to cooperate with the processing of such a test by, amongst others but not limited to, not promptly proceeding directly to a collection site when told to do so, failing to show up without justification at the place where the sample is to be taken; abandoning the site where the sample is to be taken; clearly stating his/her refusal to submit to the procedure; failing to obey orders or follow the instructions of the laboratory official in charge of collecting the sample adequately; attempting to provide or providing an adulterated or substituted specimen; failing to provide sufficient specimens; failing to sign testing and other required forms; and any other conduct that disrupts or interferes with the collection and testing process.
-The unjustified refusal to submit to a test for the detection of controlled substances shall constitute sufficient evidence that the result would have been positive and shall subject the employee to the applicable disciplinary actions.
+Unjustified refusal - means the refusal of an employee to submit to a test for the detection of controlled substances or the refusal to cooperate with the processing of such a test by, amongst others but not limited to, not promptly proceeding directly to a collection site when told to do so, failing to show up without justification at the place where the sample is to be taken; abandoning the site where the sample is to be taken; clearly stating his/her refusal to submit to the procedure; failing to obey orders or follow the instructions of the laboratory official in charge of collecting the sample adequately; attempting to provide or providing an adulterated or substituted specimen.

-Under the influence - To test positive for drugs and/or alcohol or display actions, appearance, speech or bodily odors which reasonably cause UnitedHealth Group to conclude that the employee is impaired because of illegal drug use or alcohol use.
+Under the influence - To test positive for illegal drugs and/or alcohol or display actions, appearance, speech or bodily odors which reasonably cause UnitedHealth Group to conclude that the employee is impaired because of illegal drug use or alcohol use.